-EMBRYOLOGY 1 Formation of gametes The student should be able to • list the stages of gametogenesis and outline the chromosomal changes during this process outline the time sequence of spermatogenesis and oogenesis • recall the organization of the male and female reproductive systems describe the process of sperm formation in the seminiferous tubules describe the ovarian follicle in various stages of development describe the changes in the maturing oocyte • describe the process ovulation and the changes that take place in the follicle describe the corpus luteum and outline its fate • outline the cyclical changes that take place in the ovary (ovarian cycle) and the endometrium of the uterus (uterine cycle). • describe the structural changes that take place in the endometrium in preparation for implantation 2 Gametes and fertilization The student should be able to • describe the structure of a mature ovum and sperm. • outline the path taken by the germ cells to the site of fertilization • describe the process of fertilization and its results • state the site of fertilization and list the abnormal sites • list the changes in the fertilized ovum prior to implantation • define the blastocyst, inner cell mass and trophoblast • describe the process of implantation • list the abnormal sites of implantation and the possible clinical complications 3 Bilaminar embryo and early placenta The student should be able to describe the bilaminar embryo - the epiblast and hypoblast outline the position of the amniotic cavity and yolk sac describe changes in the trophoblast in the second week • describe the formation of the extraembryonic mesoderm, the extraembryonic coelom and the connecting stalk • define the chorion and the chorionic cavity • recognize the beginning of the chorionic villi and the formation of the early placenta
+EMBRYOLOGY 1 Formation of gametes The student should be able to • list the stages of gametogenesis and outline the chromosomal changes during this process • outline the time sequence of spermatogenesis and oogenesis • recall the organization of the male and female reproductive systems describe the process of sperm formation in the seminiferous tubules describe the ovarian follicle in various stages of development describe the changes in the maturing oocyte • describe the process ovulation and the changes that take place in the follicle describe the corpus luteum and outline its fate • outline the cyclical changes that take place in the ovary (ovarian cycle) and the endometrium of the uterus (uterine cycle). • describe the structural changes that take place in the endometrium in preparation for implantation 2 Gametes and fertilization 4 The student should be able to describe the structure of a mature ovum and sperm. outline the path taken by the germ cells to the site of fertilization describe the process of fertilization and its results state the site of fertilization and list the abnormal sites list the changes in the fertilized ovum prior to implantation define the blastocyst, inner cell mass and trophoblast describe the process of implantation list the abnormal sites of implantation and the possible clinical complications • Ist the abiornial sites of implantation and the possible enheat complications 3 Bilaminar embryo and early placenta The student should be able to describe the bilaminar embryo - the epiblast and hypoblast • outline the position of the amniotic cavity and yolk sac describe changes in the trophoblast in the second week • describe the formation of the extraembryonic mesoderm, the extraembryonic coelom and the connecting stalk • define the chorion and the chorionic cavity • recognize the beginning of the chorionic villi and the formation of the early placenta

-4 Trilaminar embryo - 3 rd week The student should be able to • describe the formation of the three germ layers - ectoderm, mesoderm and endoderm • outline the distribution of the mesoderm in various parts of the embryonic disc • define the cardiogenic area, the septum transversum, the lateral mesoderm, the prechordal plate, cloacal membrane outline the process of formation of the notochord • outline the processes leading to the formation of the neural tube • describe the differentiation of the mesoderm into paraxial, intermediate and lateral plate mesoderm and the formation of the intraembryonic coelom • recognize the early differentiation of blood vessels and the establishment of a primitive circulation • describe the differentiation of the trophoblast and identify the stages in the formation of the chorionic villi • recognize the formation of the placenta • recognise the connecting stalk between the developing placenta and the embryo 5 Embryonic period 3 The student should be able to outline the significant changes that take place during this period describe the process of folding of the embryo and the formation of the curved embryo describe the changes that result from the head fold, tail folds and lateral folds recognise the formation of the primitive umbilicus recognise the formation of the primitive gut and the extraembryonic coelom describe the differentiation of the somites outline the somites and notochord and the formation of the axial skeleton list the derivatives of the three germ layers outline the extent of the foregut, midgut and hindgut describe the neural tube and its main parts • list the derivatives of the neural crest cells • list the abnormalities associated with the development of the central nervous system 1
+4 Trilaminar embryo - 3 rd week The student should be able to describe the formation of the three germ layers - ectoderm, mesoderm and endoderm and outline the distribution of the mesoderm in various parts of the embryonic d define the cardiogenic area, the septum transversum, the lateral mesoderm, prechordal plate, cloacal membrane outline the process of formation of the notochord outline the processes leading to the formation of the neural tube describe the differentiation of the mesoderm into paraxial, intermediate a lateral plate mesoderm and the formation of the intraembryonic coelom recognize the early differentiation of blood vessels and the establishment of primitive circulation describe the differentiation of the trophoblast and identify the stages in formation of the chorionic villi recognize the formation of the placenta the and of a the • recognise the connecting stalk between the developing placenta and embryo the 5 Embryonic period The student should be able to • outline the significant changes that take place during this period describe the process of folding of the embryo and the formation of the current embryo describe the changes that result from the head fold, tail folds and lateral fold recognise the formation of the primitive umbilicus recognise the formation of the primitive gut and the extraembryonic coelom describe the differentiation of the somites 1 outline the somites and notochord and the formation of the axial skeleton list the derivatives of the three germ layers outline the extent of the foregut, midgut and hindgut describe the neural tube and its main parts • list the derivatives of the neural crest cells list the abnormalities associated with the development of the central nervo system ous